 These bees got their name because they dig burrows in the ground.
-On your campsite, you may see what look like ant mound, but with a larger hole and a bee flying in and out.
+On your campsite, you may see what look like ant mounds, but with a larger hole and perhaps a bee flying in and out.

-Mining Bees pack their burrows (which are almost like tiny cave systems) with balls of pollen, then lay an egg on each ball (food supply for bee larva).
+Mining Bees pack their burrows (which are almost like tiny cave systems) with balls of pollen, then lay an egg on each ball.
+The pollen is food supply for the bee larva.

 Sweat Bee nests are hard to find, but on hot summer days, sweat bees will often visit you.
 These small bees like the salt in your sweat and will land on your arms to drink it.